EDUCBA Logo

 1. Activity Diagram

-The activity diagram is the most important UML diagram that is used for performing business process modeling.
-It is basically used to explain the flow of various activities as well as actions in software development.
+The activity diagram is the most critical UML diagram for business process modeling.
+It explains the flow of various activities and actions in software development.
 Also, these can be both sequential and also parallel.

 Use Case diagrams are essentially needed to analyze high-level requirements of the system.
 Now, these requirements can be expressed with the help of different use cases.